Hierarchical Latent Structures in Data Generation Process Unify Mechanistic Phenomena across Scale: Comparative Validation on Large Models

-Figure~\ref{fig:function_vectors} shows the function vector trajectory, where improvement substantially increases after around 6k training steps.
-This is also the point at which the $k$-th-order induction heads emerge.
+Figure~\ref{fig:large-model} summarizes the main results for across three models and three metrics.
+Confirming the theory and the toy model experiments, the flat n-gram model does not develop any of the phenomena.
+In contrast, the PCSG shows a sharp increase in induction-related attention at approximately 6k training steps.
+Furthermore, its trajectory is comparable to that of the reference model, although it flattens out slightly earlier and is less unstable towards the end of training.
+Interestingly, improvement from function vectors substantially increases after around 6k training steps.
+This is also the point at which the induction heads emerge.
 N-gram models are not shown due to no observed existence of function vector formation.